 Instead, I sent two emails.
 The emails said the same thing – I’m making a career change, I am not concerned about money, I just want to find the right opportunity, and can you keep your ears open for me?
 The two emails quickly resulted in a meeting, and a job.
 No résumé, no interview.
 The most important career move of my life was one of the easiest.

 To be clear, the road to that point was anything but easy.
 I started a business while working an intense day job as a CFO.
 I ran that business and learned as much as I could about social media at night.
 I made great progress on my dreams while really tiring myself out (drank alot of coffee to keep going).
 I finally made the move, giving five weeks notice at my CFO job.
 With two weeks to go, they noticed how much I had tweeted on a Thursday, and they fired me on Friday.
 People always ask me, “How can you get fired from a job you quit?”
 That’s how!
 I wish it had not happened that way, but life has its twists and turns.
 I packed up my things and started agency life as a social media strategist.
-After nine months, I moved to my dream job at Falk Harrison.
-It’s been an interesting few years!
+After over four years of agency life, I moved to my current position as Marketing Director of Kaldi’s Coffee.

 - I worked my ass off for over two and a half years on my business, Twitter, Facebook, and my blogs.